treweathers/Java_Developer/Course_2/Course_2.4.md

   How can you refer to the instance variable inside the constructor?
 (Hint: Try using this!)
   ```

-## Lesson 2:
+## Lesson 2: Reversing and Measuring: Mastering Linked List Operations in Java
 ### Introduction to the Lesson
-Today's lesson will build upon our foundational understanding of linked lists by diving into practical implementation exercises using Java.
+Today's lesson will build upon our foundational understanding of **linked lists** by diving into practical implementation exercises using **Java**.
 These problems sharpen your coding skills and prepare you for scenarios you might encounter in technical interviews.

 ### 1. Problem 1: Reverse Linked List Traversal
 Picture a scenario in which you have a sequence of events stored in a linked list.
 Your task is to look back in time — essentially, to reverse the chronology of these events.
-In technical terms, this means traversing a singly linked list in reverse order while keeping its structure intact.
+In technical terms, this means traversing a **singly linked list** in reverse order while keeping its structure intact.
 This skill is critical, whether for reversing transaction logs or simply navigating through a playlist from end to start.

 ### 2. Problem 1: Problem Actualization
 Consider a browser's back-button functionality, where the most recently visited pages must be revisited reversely.
 This operation mirrors our task of reverse traversal in a linked list, capturing the essence of a real-world application.